Settings Reference¶

 Required

-claim your Microsoft Entra ID application sends back in the JWT token.
+Set this to the value of the aud claim your Microsoft Entra ID application sends back in the JWT token.

 This is typically your application ID (client ID).